The BBC Charter

 On the previous pages we have outlined the facts.
-The Midlands has seen continual cutbacks by the BBC, to the extent where there are no network television studios left in the entire region and no peak-time televsion made here whatsoever.
+The Midlands has seen continual cutbacks by the BBC, to the extent where there are no network television studios left in the entire region and very little peak-time televsion made here whatsoever.
 Over on radio, the only regular production for the national networks is The Archers - but only by virtue of a commission that stretches back to 1950.
 Investment, jobs and focus have moved elsewhere.
-Despite all of this, the Midlands Licence Fee is exactly the same (£145.50 per annum) as those regions which find more BBC favours.
-Unless we can count on a reduction in the Midlands Licence Fee (and that is an option that seems unlikely) then we must campaign for a fairer and more equitable distribution of the income that raised by it every year.
+Despite all of this, the Midlands Licence Fee is exactly the same (£157.50 per annum) as those regions which find more BBC favours.
+Unless we can count on a reduction in the Midlands Licence Fee (an option that seems unlikely) then we must campaign for a fairer and more equitable distribution of the income that raised by it every year.

 The BBC Charter

 The BBC is a publicly owned body that owes its existence to parliament, which grants it a charter.
 The BBC Charter requires it to represent all the nations and the regions at a national level.
 As no programmes are made for peak time network television in the Midlands region and very little radio, then this requirement cannot be met.
-With the last round of BBC cutbacks in the Midlands in 2012, virtually no new programme commissions are being made here - other than a very occasional daytime short-drama.
 A chartered national broadcaster that takes the licence fee payers in its largest region for granted, should not be surprised if public support for it simply ebbs away.

 The region that keeps on giving